ErikOnBike/CP-ClientEnvironment/README.md

-# CP-ClientEnvironment
+# CodeParadise Client Environment

-CodeParadise Client Environment
+Please go to [CodeParadise](https://github.com/ErikOnBike/CodeParadise) for an explanation.